mschmoyer/shipper-game/server/README.md

    ```sh
    npm start
    ```
-   This will start the backend server on `http://localhost:5000`.
+   This will start the backend server on `http://localhost:5005`.

 2. **Start the Server in Hot Reload Mode**
    ```sh
    npm run dev
    ```
-   This will start the backend server with hot reload enabled on `http://localhost:5000`.
+   This will start the backend server with hot reload enabled on `http://localhost:5005`.

 ## API Endpoints

 - **POST /api/start-shipping**: Initiates the shipping process.
 - **POST /api/update-progress**: Updates the progress value.
 - **POST /api/complete-shipping**: Marks the shipping as completed.
+- **GET /api/check-session**: Checks if a player session exists.
+- **GET /api/game-info**: Retrieves game information for the logged-in player.
+- **POST /api/create-account**: Creates a new player account.

 ## Folder Structure